Electronic invoicing in Argentina: requirements, how it works, and how to comply with ARCA

 For a dispatch advice issued under Article 12 of the general resolution, the association must be made once they have been reported in accordance with the established regulations.

-The Federal Administration of Public Revenue of Argentina (AFIP), through General Resolution 4892/2020, requires that a QR code be included on electronic invoices.
+The Argentine Customs and Revenue Control Agency (ARCA), through General Resolution 4892/2020, requires that a QR code be included on electronic invoices.
 This QR code encodes the identification data and details of the issued invoice.

 This regulation has been in effect since December 2020 for taxpayers who request authorization for electronic invoices using the WebService-based information exchange system.
 When the authorization request for electronic invoice issuance is made through the "Online Invoices" service or the "Mobile Invoice" app, the system will automatically add the QR code to the authorized invoice.